gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 The aether did not exist.

-The physics community's response: desperate attempts to save the aether —
+The physics community's response: desperate attempts to save the aether,
 Lorentz contraction, Fitzgerald contraction, Poincaré's work on transformation equations.